-SASS staff are encouraged to complete online searches of interview candidates (advice from KCSiE 2022)
+SASS HR staff complete online searches of interview candidates,

 The School does not accept open references, testimonials or references from relatives.

 Interviews

 There will be a face-to-face interview wherever possible, and the same panel will see all the applicants for the vacant position.
 The interview process will explore the applicant's ability to carry out the job description and meet the person specification.
 It will enable the panel to explore any anomalies or gaps that have been identified in order to satisfy themselves that the chosen applicant can meet the safeguarding criteria.